EliJArmstrong/Flix/README.md

 - [x] Collection View AutoLayout (+2)

 The following **additional** user stories are implemented:
-This was stated in assignment 2's readme file
+- [x] By using the DispatchQueue.main.async it gave the app's the superheroes collection view dynamic properties when rotated.
 - [x] The details views text is a text view instead of a label giving the user the ability to read the full text.
+(This was stated in assignment 2's readme file)

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):